Rupee Gains 09 Paisa Against Dollar - UrduPoint

 Rupee Gains 09 Paisa Against Dollar

-The Japanese yen went up by 03 paisa and closed at Rs1.93, whereas an increase of Rs 2 was witnessed in the exchange rate of the British Pound, which traded at Rs367.35 as compared to the last day's closing of Rs 365.35.
+The Japanese yen lost 02 paisa and closed at Rs1.91, whereas an increase of 24 paisa was witnessed in the exchange rate of the British Pound, which traded at Rs367.59 as compared to the last day's closing of Rs 367.35.

-The exchange rates of the Emirates Dirham and the Saudi Riyal decreased by 02 paisa each to close at Rs75.80 and Rs74.20, respectively.
+The exchange rates of the Emirates Dirham and the Saudi Riyal decreased by 03 paisa each to close at Rs75.77 and Rs74.17 respectively.

 Recent Stories